The Trajectory PHD Filter for Coexisting Point and Extended Target Tracking: Numerical Study

-It can be seen from Fig. \ref{state} that the proposed filter can track point and extended targets at the same time, and output their current position and trajectory information.
-From Table \ref{TM_error_table} and Figs. \ref{number} -- \ref{TM_De}, the G-TPHD filter is more accurate in estimating the target trajectory and the number of targets at each time step compared to the E-TPHD, P-TPHD and G-PHD filters.
-For the advantages of the proposed G-TPHD filter over the G-PHD filter in Fig. \ref{TM}, the former considers using current measurements to update the whole trajectory so that a better estimate can be obtained.
-The G-PHD filter is taken as a simplified version of the G-TPHD filter, which can be obtained by setting the value of $L$-scan equals as 1.
-For the comparisons of the G-TPHD, E-TPHD and P-TPHD filters in Figs. \ref{number} -- \ref{TM_De}.
-It is manifest that the tracking performance of the proposed filter is much better than other two counterparts.
-The reason is explained in Fig. \ref{TM_De}, which shows the error for false alarm targets and missed targets.
+It can be seen from Fig. \ref{state} that the G-TPHD filter can track point and extended targets at the same time, and output their current position and trajectory information.
+From Table \ref{TM_error_table} and Figs. \ref{number} -- \ref{TM_De}, the G-TPHD filter is more accurate in estimating the target trajectory and the number of targets at each time step compared to the E-TPHD, P-TPHD and Tagged-PHD filters.
+For the advantages of the proposed G-TPHD ($L=5$) filter over the G-TPHD ($L=1$) version in Fig. \ref{TM}, the former considers using current measurements to update a larger length of trajectory so that a better estimate can be obtained. {The average runtime for the G-TPHD filter with $L =1$ is 3.5s, and with $L =5$ is 4.2s.
+There is a trade-off between computational burden and performance (higher $L$ implies higher performance with higher computational burden).
+How much benefit one gets from increasing the $L$-scan window size depends on the specific dynamic and measurement models.} The reason why the proposed G-TPHD filter is better than the other three counterparts is explained by looking at Fig. \ref{TM_De}, which shows the decomposition of RMS TM error.
 For the P-TPHD filter that only considers point target tracking, extended targets with multiple measurements will cause more false target estimates.
-On the other hand, for the E-TPHD filter that only considers extended target tracking, the hypothesis of point target has a smaller posterior probability due to the lack of support in likelihood function, resulting in more missed target errors.
-For the proposed G-TPHD filter, we have more robust performance because we consider the coexistence space of point targets and extended targets and a general measurement likelihood function, which provides a better support for hypotheses of both extended and point targets.
+On the other hand, for the E-TPHD filter, the hypothesis of point target has a smaller posterior probability, resulting in more missed target errors.
+For the proposed G-TPHD filter, the performance is more robust because it considers the space of coexisting point and extended targets, and a general measurement likelihood function. {We can also see that the Tagged-PHD filter has a higher cost for localization, missed targets and track switches than the proposed G-TPHD filter.
+This is because because it is not a principled Bayesian method to estimate sets of trajectories.
+For instance, each Gaussian PHD component represents a set of targets distributed as a PPP (not a single target), so there can be multiple potential targets with the same tag.}

+{Besides, we also test the performance (RMS TM error) of the G-TPHD filter by changing the probability of detection.
+It is shown in Table. \ref{pd_table}, where the we have three different values of detection probability (True $p^D$) used to generate the measurement and three different values of detection probability (model $p^D$) used in the filter.
+We can see that, the filter works well if there is not a big gap ($\sim$0.1) between model $p^D$ and true $p^D$.
+For lower $p^D$, performance goes down (even if the model is perfectly matched).}